Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-To qualify for this exemption, your solar electric generation system must be located on residential property, primarily used to produce electricity for your home, and have a production capacity of no more than 100 kilowatts of AC electricity.
-This exemption applies only to the solar equipment itself, not to the underlying real property.
-There is no expiration date for this incentive, making it a permanent benefit for homeowners who install qualifying systems.
+To qualify for this exemption, your solar system must be installed on residential property, owned by you (the homeowner), used primarily to power your home, and have a capacity of no more than 100 kilowatts of AC electricity.
+The exemption only applies to the solar equipment itself – not your underlying property.
+There are no specific deadlines mentioned, but the system must meet all criteria to maintain the exemption.
+Keep in mind that this is a permanent ongoing benefit that continues as long as you own the qualifying solar system and use it primarily for your home’s electricity needs.

 Ready to start saving with solar?